joaocarvalhoopen/otprofiller__Odin_terminal_profiller_lib/README.md

 - It generates 2 reports:
   1. profiller_report.txt
   2. profiller_report.html  ( this one has also a kind of flame graph in it )
-- Note: At the end of the file there is a small test exampple of its usage.
+- Note: At the end of the file there is a small test example of its usage.

 ## Images of the reports